Song of the Week

 Table of Contents

-Continue reading “The Book of the New Moon Door: Part Three, Chapter Twelve”
+Continue reading “The Book of the New Moon Door: Part Three, Chapter Twenty-Three”

-The Book of the New Moon Door: Part Three, Chapter Eleven
+The Book of the New Moon Door: Part Three, Chapter Twenty-Two

 The Book of the New Moon Door cover image: A book with yellowing, wrinkled pages lies open on an old wooden desk, with a sprig of lavender lying in the center.